Author Talks

 In 1925 in Dayton, Tennessee, John Scopes was charged with breaking the new law that banned the teaching of evolution in public schools.
 His trial became an international sensation, with brilliant and famous personalities – one, a former presidential candidate – representing the opposing sides during the so-called Roaring Twenties.
 Keeping the Faith brings to life this trial, its combatants, and the way it exposed profound divisions in America that still resonate today, over the meaning of freedom, religion, education, and civil liberties in a democracy.

-Mr. Blandings Builds His Dream House with Special Guest Ileana Douglas
+Mr. Blandings Builds His Dream House with Special Guest Illeana Douglas

 - Sun, Apr 27